judaicalink/judaicalink-site/content/faq.md

 Currently, we receive funding for Maral from the German Research Foundation for our participation in the development of the specialized information service Jewish Studies (FID Jüdische Studien) at the University Library of Frankfurt.

-The technical resources to actually run JudaicaLink are provided by the <a href="http://wiss.iuk.hdm-stuttgart.de/">WISS Research Group</a> of the <a href="https://www.hdm-stuttgart.de/">Stuttgart Media University</a>.
+JudaicaLink is operated in the portal of the Specialized Information Service Jewish Studies at the <a href="https://www.ub.uni-frankfurt.de">University Library Johann Christian Senckenberg</a> in Frankfurt am Main; development takes place at the <a href="https://www.th-mannheim.de">Mannheim Technical University</a>.
+See <a href="/production/">JudaicaLink in production</a>.

 ### Is software and data freely and openly available? {#faq-opensource}